Billy Joe Saunders

-Billy Joe Saunders (born 30 August 1989) is a British professional boxer.
+Billy Joe Saunders (born 30 August 1989) is a former British professional boxer.
 He is the first fighter from the Travelling community to win world championships in two weight classes, including the WBO middleweight title from 2015 to 2018 and the WBO super-middleweight title from 2019 to 2021.
-At regional level he held the European, British, and Commonwealth middleweight titles between 2012 and 2015.
+At regional level, he held the European, British, and Commonwealth middleweight titles between 2012 and 2015.
 Saunders represented Great Britain at the 2008 Olympics as an amateur, reaching the second round of the welterweight bracket.
 In the same year, he won gold at the EU Championships.

 On 19 December 2015, Saunders made history by competing in the first world title fight contested between two members of the travelling community with his opponent Andy Lee; Saunders won the bout by majority decision to become WBO middleweight champion.

 Early life

 Originally from Cheshunt, Saunders grew up in a Romanichal travelling community near Hatfield, Hertfordshire.
 His great-grandfather, Absolom Beeney, was one of the community's most famous bare-knuckle boxers.